EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 # Scope Description # {#scope}

 An endpoint joins a multicast group by explicitly interacting with the responsible Group Manager.
+The actual join process MAY be based on the ACE framework {{I-D.ietf-ace-oauth-authz}} and the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}, as discussed in {{join-ACE-framework}}.

 An endpoint registered as member of a group can behave as a multicaster and/or as a listener.
 As a multicaster, it can transmit multicast request messages to the group.
 As a listener, it receives multicast request messages from any multicaster in the group, and possibly replies by transmitting unicast response messages.
+A number of use cases that benefit from secure group communication are discussed in {{sec-use-cases}}.
 Upon joining the group, endpoints are not required to know how many and what endpoints are active in the same group.

 An endpoint which is registered as member of a group is identified by an endpoint ID, which is not necessarily related to any protocol-relevant identifiers, such as IP addresses.
 The Group Manager generates and manages endpoint IDs in order to ensure their uniqueness within a same multicast group.
 That is, there cannot be multiple endpoints that belong to the same group and are associated to a same endpoint ID.